Support our Nonprofit Magazine!

 I went to a local light show that was the talk of the town.
 Seriously, this event had so much hype (especially on social media) that it seemed like a can’t-miss event.
 I scrolled through the hashtag, staring at others’ happy faces and perfect photo ops, wanting so badly to feel what I perceived them to be feeling.

-So I went.
-And guess what?
+So I went to the famed light show everyone else was going to, and guess what?
 It was a disappointment.

 The lights were mostly tacky, the displays were less than festive, and the whole thing seemed to be set up as (1) a children’s playroom and (2) a photo op for a perfect Insta-gallery.